IntelLabs/t2sp/README.md

 cd t2s/tests/correctness
 ./test.sh
 ```
-Each sub-directory there contains a success.txt and failure.txt, which have the command lines for compiling and running every test.
+After the testing, each sub-directory there will contain a success.txt and/or failure.txt, which have the command lines for compiling and running every test.
 These tests are small examples one can play with.

 To remove all the temporary files generated during the regression testing: